2022 AM Wings_Mono Negative

 Feature

-Fernando Alonso's F1 career in numbers
+Fernando Alonso's remarkable F1 career in numbers

 A faster reaction time than Usain Bolt, a trip to the Moon and an important date with Charles and Diana.
-As Fernando Alonso prepares to celebrate his 400th Grand Prix this weekend in Mexico City, we crunch the remarkable numbers from an astonishing Formula One career to reveal the stats – and ultimate facts – that put his time at the pinnacle of motorsport into context.
+As Fernando Alonso prepares to celebrate his 400th Grand Prix weekend in Mexico City, we crunch the remarkable numbers from an astonishing Formula One career to reveal the stats – and ultimate facts – that put his time at the pinnacle of motorsport into context.

 In mathematics, a constant is defined as a quantity or parameter that does not change its value whatever the value of the variables under a given set of conditions.